AtticusDotOne/Documentation/glossary.md

 1. (legal) To state that a party is at fault.

+**Accrual**

+1. (legal) To manifest an enforceable right over time.
+Ex: *Past the due date, you will accrue additional debt in penalty fees.*

 **Action**

 1. (legal) To pursue enforcement on a case; i.e. to sue.